 animation to set all animation properties at once.

 |Computed value||as specified|

 |Canonical order||the unique non-ambiguous order defined by the formal grammar|

-- The time offset from the time at which the animation is applied to the element at which the animation should begin.
-This may be specified in either seconds (by specifying
+- The time offset, from the moment at which the animation is applied to the element, at which the animation should begin.
+This may be specified in either seconds (

 Note: When you specify multiple comma-separated values on an

 animation-* property, they will be assigned to the animations specified in the